georust/rinex/README.md

 - An SPP/PPP position solver (under development), in the form of the "gnss-rtk" library that you can summon from the "cli" application directly.

-## Known weaknesses :warning:
+## Disadvantages :warning:

-- QZNSST is represented as GPST at the moment
+- QZNSST is represented as GPST at the moment.
-- GLONASST and IRNSST are not supported : calculations (mostly orbits) will not be accurate
+- We're waiting for Hifitime V4 to support GLONASST and IRNSST.
+Until then, orbital calculations on these systems are not feasible.
+In other term, positioning is not feasible and you're limited to basic analysis.
+- These tools are oriented towards the latest revisions of the RINEX format.
+RINEX4 is out and we already support it.
+Some minor features in the RINEX2 or 3 revisions may not be supported.
-- The command line tool does not accept BINEX or other proprietary formats
+- Our command line applications do not accept BINEX or other proprietary formats
-- File production is not fully concluded to this day, some formats are still not correctly supported (mostly NAV).
+- File production is not fully concluded to this day.
+We're currently focused on RINEX post processing rather than RINEX data production.
+Do not hesitate to fork and submit your improvements

 ## Architecture